Frithweaver/markdown-cv/index.md

 <div id="webaddress">
  <a href="mailto:davecarroll@hey.com">davecarroll@hey.com</a> | 276-477-0827 | he/him
 </div>

 ## Qualifications

 ### Competencies
- - **Arts Leader**: Collaborates with educators, musicians, and community leaders to set budget and policy for professional associations and non-profits.
+ - **Arts Advocate**: Collaborates with educators, musicians, and community leaders to set budget and policy for professional associations and non-profits.
  - **Tech Background**: Twelve years of experience building and implementing customized corporate software suites.
  - **Proven Performer**: Able to plan, prepare and execute a successful software launch or a holiday concert.
  - **Knows The Audience**: Quickly comprehends unfamiliar organizational cultures, listens carefully, re-articulates needs, revises often.
  - **Entrepreneur On The Side:** Creating virtual choir videos and/or lightweight business databases.
+ - **Choir Director:** Prepares singers to make music together that is greater than the sum of its parts.

 ### Experience
  - Managed transition to **online ticketing** for a recent school musical, including delivering a custom livestream to ticketed patrons.